MichielsenM/mesa-summer-school-2023/docs/Index.md

 We hope you all have fun and please don't hesitate to ask your TA for help!<br>

 # For the TAs
-**For the TAs**: Jupyter notebook for plotting the period spacing patterns is available [here](https://www.dropbox.com/sh/w53woz0m3l5axbq/AAC05hnNlPx6Hn_-VitieZcda?dl=0) along with associated conda environment.
+Jupyter notebook for plotting the period spacing patterns is available [here](https://www.dropbox.com/sh/w53woz0m3l5axbq/AAC05hnNlPx6Hn_-VitieZcda?dl=0) along with associated conda environment.